Mathématique: Chapter 46

 Rush looked at him skeptically.

 “Dude.
-I am one of the highest ranked Astria Porta players.
+I am one of THE highest ranked Astria Porta players.
 Ever.
-When it comes to this game, I am an international baller.
-And you happen to speak a language that was just revealed as part of a lexicon quest that’s a pre-req for one of the most anticipated expansion packs of the decade?
+When it comes to this game, I’m an international baller.
+And you happen to speak a language that was just revealed to be part of a lexicon quest that’s a pre-req for THE most anticipated expansion pack of the decade?
 I mean, I like to think that’s more than coincidence.”

-“Yes,” Rush suggested dryly.
+“Yes,” Rush said.
 “Maybe you’re having a psychotic break.”

-“Like Fight Club,” Eli replied, “though I didn’t picture my alter ego as being some maladjusted Scottish guy.
-But whatever.
+“Like Fight Club,” Eli replied agreeably, “though I’m pretty surprised my alter ego is a tiny, frowny Scottish guy who loves homework and hates fun.
+Huh.
+Aaaaactually that makes a lot of sense.
+Whatever.
 Sounds awesome.
 I’m in.
-Pull up a chair, man, and let’s play this game to uncover more fun facets of your secret alien identity until my mom comes home and I have kick you out.”
+Pull up a chair, man.
+Let’s play this game to uncover more fun facets of your secret alien identity until my mom comes home and I have to kick you out.”

-“This does not reassure me that you’re serious,” Rush said dryly.
-“In any way.
-About any of this.”
+“This doesn’t reassure me that you’re serious,” Rush said, “in any way, about any of this.”

-“Well,” Eli said, “if I don’t, then this should.”
-He pointed at the computer screen, where glowing blue letters stood out in bright relief against a detailed silver wall.
-“You’ve made more progress toward figuring out what happened to you, and toward not starving to death in the six hours you’ve spent with me than you did over days on your own, where pretty much all you managed to do was google yourself, evade the Air Force, and steal my trigonometry students.”
+“Well,” Eli said, “if I don’t, this should.”
+He pointed at the computer screen, where glowing blue letters stood out in bright relief against a silver wall.
+“You’ve made more progress toward figuring out what happened to you AND toward not starving to death in the six hours you’ve spent with me than you did over days on your own, where pretty much all you managed to do was Google yourself, evade the Air Force, and steal my trigonometry students.”

 This was, unfortunately, true.